 - Having children or other dependents

 - Being a single parent

 - Having a GED rather than a high school diploma

-Of course, not all non-traditional students fit all of these criteria, but you really only need one to be grouped in this category.
-You may be surprised to learn, however, just how common non-traditional students are at the undergraduate level as a whole – it is close to 75% of all undergraduate students who fall into at least one or more of the categories listed above.
-Among those non-traditional students, the most common characteristic is part-time attendance followed by having a full-time job and then delayed enrollment (waiting after graduating college).
+Of course, not all non-traditional students fit all these criteria, but you only need one to be grouped in this category.
+However, you may be surprised to learn how common non-traditional students are at the undergraduate level as a whole – it is close to 75% of all undergraduate students fall into at least one or more of the categories listed above.
+Among those non-traditional students, the most common characteristic is part-time attendance, followed by having a full-time job and then delayed enrollment (waiting after graduating college).

 Common Challenges Facing Non-Traditional Students

-It is becoming increasingly more common for high school graduates to delay their college entry.
-Many students choose instead to get some work experience before they settle on a major and others need to work for a while in order to pay for a degree.
+It is becoming increasingly common for high school graduates to delay their college entry.
+Many students choose instead to get some work experience before they settle on a major, and others need to work for a while to pay for a degree.
 No matter what it is that makes you a non-traditional student, there are certain challenges you are likely to face during your time at community college – here are some of the most common: